Tbernard33/FortuneWheeler/README.md

 * The project must be done in unity and must run on mobile.
 * The delivery must be on Github.

-This project was done in X hours.
+This project was stop after completing Stage 1 in approximatly 3 hours.

-The main evolutions are :

-* TODO*

 ## Getting Started